Jump Ahead To:

 Homes in Key Biscayne

 Like we mentioned earlier, rent is about average with other areas of Miami, with prices starting around $1,600 a month.
 But when it comes to homes for sale, that’s where it gets pricey.
 We’re talking average homes prices in the millions, not thousands.
-See what you can rent or buy in Key Biscayne.

 Only 20 minutes from the Miami International Airport, Bay Harbor Island is located between Aventura and Miami Beach and is part of Miami-Dade County.
 It was founded in 1947 and consists of two islands, the West and East Islands